vxlang/vxlang-page/README.md

 - `1.4.1.0`
   - The JSON parsing format has been changed.
 MAP-based virtualization and obfuscation will be added in the next hotfix update.
   - The bug related to DLL manual mapping has been fixed.
-- `1.4.0.0`
-  - The registers used for operations in the virtual machine are randomly assigned each time.
-    - Plan to add this to all instructions in the version 1.4 update.
-  - Fixed a bug that caused the obfuscated code to run slower.
-- `1.3.16.0`
-  - Fixed bug where a crash occurred if the obfuscation section was missing when debug information was added.
-- `1.3.15.0`
-  - Fixed bugs related to adding resources

 ## TODO
 - `Task`